 - No HGP’s (hormone growth promotants) used

-- Locally produced throughout Australia & New Zealand
+- Locally produced throughout Australia, New Zealand and now the USA

 To enter into an agreement, producers must be current members of ALCA and their beef must have a minimum 50% content of pure Lowline (traceable by DNA and parent verification processes) This provides a guarantee of quality for the consumer and a product management tool (to help identify best beef producing genetics) for producers.

 Certified Lowline Beef can be purchased direct from some producers, at farmer’s markets and through some local butchers.
 Details can be found via our list of Lowline Beef Outlets.

 What are the benefits of becoming a Certified Lowline Beef producer?

 By signing a Producers Agreement you are provided with an ideal opportunity to network and advertise via the ALCA website.
 Why not consider creating a co-op of fellow producers in your area?
 Perhaps you could supply your local butcher who could also advertise on the website, market under the Certified Lowline Beef banner and label your beef with Certified Lowline Beef stickers.

 - what some Chefs, Butchers, Consumers and Producers have to say

 - the links below.

 Certified Lowline Beef – a quality dining experience in your home